NBKRedSpy/CardSurvival-RemapHotkeys/README.md

 To reset the config, delete the config file.
 A new config will be created the next time the game is run.

 # Installation
+This section describes how to manually install the mod.

+If using the Vortex mod manager from NexusMods, these steps are not needed.

+## Overview
 This mod requires the BepInEx mod loader.

 ## BepInEx Setup